Ichche Nodee

-Ichche Nodee, also spelled as Ichchenodi (A wish fulfilling river), is a Bengali television soap opera that premiered on 15 June 2015, and aired on Star Jalsha.
-It was written by Leena Gangopadhyay and produced by Saibal Banerjee of Magic Moments Motion Pictures.
-It featured Vikram Chatterjee and Solanki Roy in lead roles, Sritama Bhattacharjee in a negative role, Aishwarya Sen in a negative role later positive, and Chandan Sen and Laboni Sarkar in pivotal roles.
+Ichche Nodee, also spelled as Ichchenodi (A wish fulfilling river) is a Bengali television soap opera that premiered on 15 June 2015 on Star Jalsha and streams digitally on JioHotstar.
+Produced by Saibal Banerjee and Leena Gangopadhyay under Magic Moments Motion Pictures, it stars Vikram Chatterjee and Solanki Roy.

+It was written by Leena Gangopadhyay.
+Ichche Nodee features Sritama Bhattacharjee in a negative role, Aishwarya Sen in a negative role later positive, and Chandan Sen and Laboni Sarkar in pivotal roles.
 After running for almost two years, the show ended on 28 May 2017, after airing 712 episodes.

 Plot

 Ichchenodi is a story of sibling rivalry set within the premise of a love triangle.
 Ichhenodi basically revolves around a story of two sisters, Meghla and Adrija, and how they entangle themselves in a relationship with their love interest, Anurag.

 Meghla, who finds the essence of her life in music, is fond of her elder sister Adrija, and loves her above anyone else.
 The sisters get caught up in a love triangle making their life go upside down.
 Meghla is proud of her elder sister Adrija as she is a smart, beautiful girl, who is a topper as well when it comes to study.
 However, Adrija despises her since childhood and hates her after she discovers that Meghla is not her own sister but adopted.
 Chandan loves both Meghla and Adrija equally while Mahua, Chandan's wife loves Adrija more since she is their own daughter and Megha is adoptive.
 Chandan is proud of Adrija for being a topper but he also supports Meghla's passion for singing and wants her to become an established singer.
 Adrija begins to love Anurag madly but Anurag falls in love with the simple and docile Meghla, and her passion for music.
 Meghla refuses him and tries to convince him to marry Adrija but circumstances compel them to marry each other.
 Adrija creates many misunderstandings to destroy the marital life of Meghla and Anurag.
 Chandan tries his best to reform Adrija but Adrija pretends to be innocent.
 Chandan tries strict measures and warnings but nothing seems to work.
 Adrija even tried to create misunderstanding between Chandan and Meghla but instead their relationship became stronger.
 Chandan gives Adrija a final warning and says that he will disown her if she continues like this.
 Adrija still doesn't seem to change.